-In this subproject Antonia Steigerwald investigates the practices and imaginaries on transaction data in the field of swiss retail marketing.
+In this subproject Antonia Steigerwald investigates the practices and imaginaries on personalization in the field of Swiss retail marketing.

 Retail companies are pursuing programs to collect customer data and shape customer relationships.
 People leave digital footprints behind when they go shopping.
 Data about what they bought, when and where they bought it, as well as maybe other information, such as their movements within the store or website, and information about the persons with whom they shared the purchase.
 This purchase data becomes the subject of practices to learn about the clientele and to engage or, if necessary, exclude them.
 Digital payments serve as a link between consumer data pools and on-site customers.

 So, the future of personalization is already waiting in the (retail) world’s data resources.
 Data-driven, predictive personalization is expected to enable frictionless shopping experiences, as well as customers› personal relationships with stores and brands.
 Personalized shopping is the future of retail—and the only way to compete successfully in the face of ever-increasing consumer expectations (announces the Salesforce report «Personalization of Shopping», 2018).
 The phenomenon of personalization is already ubiquitous today—sometimes as a story of future possibilities, sometimes as a discount coupon for one’s favorite assortment.
 When people move through the shopping aisles or across websites but especially when they pay or swipe their loyalty cards, data is collected.
 For companies, this data is an important (economic) asset, it is considered valuable.